armelsanou/library/README.md

 After running, open your browser and navigate to: http://localhost:8081 your can change the port into this config file https://github.com/armelsanou/library/blob/main/src/main/resources/application.properties

+To get prepared data, you can import this https://github.com/armelsanou/library/blob/main/library.sql sql script for database, or you can directly create your own data because database is autaumatically generated

+signIn as admin with admin@admin.com (this is admin) as login and admin as password or armel@sanou.com as login and armel as password (this is as simple user)

 To get uploaded a file into server: http://localhost:8081/downloadFile/fileName.extension

 To get upload a file into server: http://localhost:8081/uploadFile/ then add requestParam named file